Nuitka/Nuitka/Developer_Manual.rst

    ``RuntimeError`` error, but just do the correct thing, in all cases.
    An earlier step may raise ``RuntimeError`` error, when built-in module values are written to, that we don't support.

--  Recursion checks are expensive.

-   If the "caller" or the "called" can declare that it cannot be called by itself, we could leave it out.

-   TODO: Are they really that expensive?
-Unnecessary yes, but expensive may not be true.

 ******************
  Prongs of Action